s-renganayaki7104/AWS-RestlambdaAPI/README.md

-##Build a REST API with AWS Lambda & API Gateway
+## Build a REST API with AWS Lambda & API Gateway

----

 ### Purpose
 This project demonstrates how to build a serverless **CRUD (Create, Read, Update, Delete)** REST API using **AWS Lambda functions** and **API Gateway**.

----

 ### Architecture Overview
 - **API Gateway**: Routes incoming HTTP requests to the correct Lambda functions
 - **AWS Lambda**: Contains the business logic for CRUD operations
 - **Data Store**: Defines (e.g. DynamoDB, S3, RDS) for storing data

----

 ### Prerequisites
 - AWS account with permissions to create Lambda, API Gateway, IAM roles, and a database
 - AWS CLI or AWS Management Console access
 - Node.js (or relevant runtime) installed

----

 ### ⚙️ Setup & Deployment